Amazon Silk Review: Amazon’s Revolutionary Cloud Accelerated Web Browser Silkbrowser.com

-A run down of the Silk browser from the Engineers over at Amazon (written version below):
+A run down of the Silk browser from the Engineers over at Amazon (written version below) | Amazon Silk Browser Review:

 Browsers have been built the same way for the last 15 to 20 years without a whole lot of new architectural approaches.
 We stopped, stepped back, and took a fundamentally different look at a web browser.
 We asked how would you build a browser in the era of cloud computing.

 If you look at a typical browser today, it’s based on original browser designs from the mid-90s, back when the web was much simpler.
 We didn’t have mole devices.
-We didn’t have large amounts of content to the extent we do today.
+Didn’t have large amounts of content to the extent we do today.
 We started to look at the difference between mobile devices and the desktop experience.
 And we noticed that there’s a very big gap just between the performance of loading a page.
 What do customers really care about?
 They care about the time is takes to get something that’s usable on the screen.
 We really wanted to remove those limitations by taking advantage of Amazon Web Services.

 So when you think about different types of computers, different ways to access the internet, each form is meant for specific capabilities.
 Massive desktop computers that meant for really heavy duty graphics processing.
 As you go down the chain, with more and more accessible form factors like a tablet, it’s just not meant to do that sort of stuff.
 It’s not meant to process and crunch a lot of heavy data.

 The biggest differentiator in the Silk browser is the fact that it’s split between what runs on your device and what runs in the cloud.
 We’ve effectively taken a decentralized look at the subsystems and split them apart, decoupled them.
 And we’ve placed all these subsystems both locally on the Kindle Fire device and as well remotely on the Amazon Computing cloud.

 So with a typical web request, on any normal browser, which you’re going to do with every page request, with clicking to another page from the site you’re on, you’ve got to go out and do some DNS resolutions.
 You’ve got to go figure out where is the origin server.
 Issue that request, there’s a TCP handshake, ask them for the content you want, there’s an acknowledgement back to you, punching back and forth all these steps.

 We can optimize what we’re sending back to the device to account for screen size, pixel depth.
 There’s no point in giving you a 3MB jpeg if it’s going to look the same when it’s 50kb.
 So we make that image 50k and it gets to your browser a lot faster.
 The browser observes aggregate user behaviour across a large number of sites.

 Because Amazon was a pioneer in cloud computing, that gave us a different perspective.
 It wasn’t just about an application that sits on a device somewhere.
 It was about building a whole new system.
-Let’s build a split browser architecture that leverages this great strength we’ve got with our AWS cloud to kind of change the whole game and and really rethink how we do web browsers.
+Let’s build a split browser architecture that leverages this great strength.
+We’ve got with our AWS cloud to kind of change the whole game and and really rethink how we do web browsers.

 There’s a lot of great innovations that we’re really excited about with this new browser.
 Especially around the split browser architecture.
 All the stuff that enables, with image compression, or predictive rendering or machine learning.
 All the great stuff we can do.
 The great thing in my opinion you don’t have to think about any of that.
-Amazon Silk will seem like a traditional browser, just a lot better and lot faster than you’re used to working with.
+Amazon Silk will seem like a traditional browser.
+It just a lot better and lot faster than you’re used to working with.